Table of Contents

 - UGC also helps you to boost your social media presence, growth, and reach.

 User-Generated Content Statistics that Prove it Works

 Here are a few UGC stats which prove that this content marketing strategy bears fruit:

 1. Recommendations and referrals

 The best way to sell your products and services is through recommendations and referrals.
 User-generated content is all about recommendations and referrals.
 If one customer likes it, they will give good reviews and recommend your services or products to their friends and family.

-When we look at the content marketing analytics related to UGC, we can see that around 92% of the consumers prefer to purchase recommended products, especially when it comes from someone they know and trust.
-According to a Neilsen study, 84% of consumers would not give much attention to direct advertising; instead, they prefer peer-to-peer recommendations or referrals.
+When we look at the content marketing analytics related to UGC, a Nielsen report says that around 92% of the consumers prefer to purchase recommended products, especially when it comes from someone they know and trust.
+According to this study, 84% of consumers would not give much attention to direct advertising; instead, they prefer peer-to-peer recommendations or referrals.